abhishekpatel16/AI-Chatbot-using-Groq-GenAI-Pr01/README.md

 # AI-Chatbot-using-Groq-GenAI-Pr01
-**Groq Chat Assistant** is an interactive chatbot application built with Streamlit that lets users engage with an AI model in a conversational way.
+**Groq AI Chatbot** is an interactive chatbot application built with Streamlit that lets users engage with an AI model in a conversational way.
 It provides a customizable and dynamic chat experience, tailored to meet various user needs, from simple information gathering to expert advice and creative brainstorming.

 ## Features
 1. **AI Model and Persona Selection**